 William Churchill, market gardener, Badsey, was summoned by the assistant overseer, Mr W R Warmington, for the non-payment of poor rate amounting to 8s.
 Defendant did not appear.
 Distress warrant was issued for rate and costs.

 Lionel Edward Horne, aged 22, who was originally from Moreton-in-Marsh, had moved to Aldington within the past year.
-He was the brother of Frederic Thomas Horne, treasurer of the North Cotswold Passive Resistance League, and Harold Horne, another member of the League.
+Known as Leo, he was the brother of Frederic Thomas Horne, treasurer of the North Cotswold Passive Resistance League, and Harold Horne, another member of the League.
 William Churchill, aged 26, had moved from his native Devon to Badsey in the 1890s.
 Both were Nonconformists.
 The third person is assumed to be Albert Wyles who was mentioned frequently in future newspaper articles for his passive resistance, but was not mentioned on this occasion.
 Albert Wyles had fairly recently moved to Netherfield on Bretforton Road.
 As relative newcomers to the area, it is likely that they were viewed with suspicion by locals and hence the disparaging remarks in The Standard.

 Four and a half months later, a lengthy verbatim report appeared in The Evesham Standard concerning the part payment question by passive resisters.
 On this occasion, five resisters appeared: Lionel Horne and Albert Wyles plus three others.
 Lionel Horne said that he was willing pay all but the education part of the rate.
 He was severely reprimanded by the Chairman who said, “We can’t listen to that.
 We shall issue an execution warrant today.”
 The other men summonsed were Arthur Edwin Thorne of Wickhamford and William Machin and Walter William Blake of Badsey.
 An execution warrant was issued in the case of each of them.